paxful/EzBitcoin-Api-Wallet/install/readme_install_bitcoind.md

 Optional - For faster install copy blockchain files new install.
 You must have these files from a previous install. takes days otherwise

     cp -av /root/.bitcoin/blocks /opt/bitcoin-0.9.2/blocks/

+Once all .dat files are copied over run bitcoind with the -rescan command to verify the blockchain files

+    bitcoind -rescan

 Test install - should see 0.000000